ra1phn/wk2codechallenge/README.md

 ## Author
 This project was created as part of a code challenge to practice array iteration, DOM manipulation, and event handling.
+It was created by Ralph Njuguna.
+You can contact me at njugunaralph4@gmail.com for any comments or complaints.

 ---